Supermonsterli/ScaleSplat/README.md

 ## 🎯 Project Highlights

-**ScaleSplat** is a scalable, SfM-free 3D Gaussian Splatting framework designed to overcome the critical challenge of scalable 3D reconstruction under practical hardware constraints.
-Through a novel **memory–representation co-design**, it enables **a single, unified model** to operate effectively across **sparse-view, dense-view, and large-scale scenarios** on consumer-grade GPUs.
+- We propose **ScaleSplat**, a scalable SfM-free 3D Gaussian Splatting framework that unifies sparse-view, dense-view, and large-scale scene reconstruction within a single model, significantly lowering the data and computational barriers of existing 3DGS methods under practical GPU memory constraints.
+- We introduce a **memory--representation co-design** that reduces peak GPU memory by about **75%** during geometry inference and eliminates **25-80%** of redundant Gaussians during optimization, enabling scalable SfM-free reconstruction on consumer-grade GPUs.
+- We develop a **geometry-preserving strategy**, including confidence-aware depth regularization and dual-constraint multi-view geometric consistency, to effectively maintain structural fidelity and rendering quality after aggressive Gaussian pruning.

 ## 📊 Results Comparison